joaocolombari/Tiresias_HW/README.md

 > TODO: finish the firmware overview section

-Firmware is available and documented in the
+Firmware is available and documented in the [Tiresias Firmware Repo](https://github.com/felipepimentab/tiresias-fw).

 ## 📮 Acknowledgments